-The next step is to turn the key anti-clockwise to release the valve.
+The next step is to turn the key anti-clockwise to release the bleed screw.
 Please do this slowly.
 As you turn the key, you should start to hear a hissing sound as all the excess air begins to escape.
-Even if you turned your heating off a while ago, the air could be hot, so wear gloves and keep your face away from the valve mechanism.
+Even if you turned your central heating off a while ago, the air could be hot, so wear gloves and keep your face away from the valve mechanism.

 How To Bleed A Radiator Without A Key

-Some modern radiators don’t have traditional bleed valves.
+Some modern radiators don’t have traditional radiator valves.
 In this case, place the blade of your flathead screwdriver in the groove.
 Then rotate slowly anti-clockwise a quarter until you hear air hissing out.

 Step 8: Continue Bleeding Until The Hissing Stops